ajdinba/BankApp-Test/README.md

 ![Screenshot 2025-03-07 at 16 35 49](https://github.com/user-attachments/assets/bae53a5f-cb46-481a-a3e8-331620dea17d)

-# We will provide db through email
+# We will provide db in the email

 # React + TypeScript + Vite